tzmax/V2RayXS/README.md

 Finally, if you are interested in this technology, you can also try to contact me or submit a PR to help me improve this function.
 If you can recommend this software to friends or post a blog and be able to link this project in other post replies, I will Very happy 😋, thank you for your attention and contribution (Welcome to contribute documents in other languages)

-1. Please understand what transparent proxy is, if PAC mode and global mode can meet your needs, please try to use it (recommended reference this page [What is a transparent proxy?](https://xtls.github.io/Xray-docs-next/document/level-2/transparent_proxy/transparent_proxy.html))
+1. Please understand what transparent proxy is (recommended reference this page [What is a transparent proxy?](https://xtls.github.io/Xray-docs-next/document/level-2/transparent_proxy/transparent_proxy.html)), if PAC mode and global mode can meet your needs, please try to use it.

-2. You have a certain understanding of the computer network and can solve the network problem of your device independently
+2. You have a certain understanding of the computer network and can solve the network problem of your device independently.

 ### Have you encountered a problem?